-Turn column resizing on for the grid by enabling resizing in the grid options.
+Turn column resizing on for the grid by setting

 Just like Excel, each column can be 'auto resized' by double clicking the right side of the header rather than dragging it.
 When you do this, the grid will work out the best width to fit the contents of the cells in the column.

 Column Virtualisation is the technique the grid uses to render large amounts of columns with degrading performance by only rendering columns that are visible due to the horizontal scroll positions.
-Eg the grid can have 1000 columns with only 10 rendered if the horizontal scroll is only showing 10 columns.
+For example, the grid can have 1,000 columns with only 10 rendered if the horizontal scroll is only showing 10 columns.

 The example below shows resizing in action.
 Things to note are as follows: